jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 Their scope is limited to the building they are expecting, and their only concerns are the infrastructure within the building they are inspecting.
 Their role is to ensure the safety of the building by being up to code, and their responsibility is only that building they are inspecting.

 ### Utility Manager
 Utility managers ensure that the utility services for a community are working properly.
-This could include infrastructure systems for community, such as water, power, sewage, etc.
+This could include infrastructure systems for the community, such as water, power, sewage, etc.

 Their scope is the management of infrastructure among the buildings in the community and the buildings’ connections to utility infrastructure.
 Utility manager scope is not necessarily the buildings themselves.
 Utility managers’ concerns are the details of the utility infrastructure.